dlang-community/Pegged/pegged/docs/Parametrized Rules.md

-Parametrized Rules
+Parameterized Rules
 ==================

-**Pegged** piggybacks on D nice template syntax to get parametrized rules: rules that take other parsing expressions as arguments.
+**Pegged** piggybacks on D nice template syntax to get parameterized rules: rules that take other parsing expressions as arguments.
 The syntax is quite simple, just put a comma-separated list right after the rule name (no space):

 ```
 List(Elem, Sep) <  Elem (Sep Elem)*